Released on May 27, 2019

-- More than 13.6 million visits were made to and within the province last year.
+- More than 13.6 million visits are made to and within the province each year.

-- More than 67,000 Saskatchewan residents are employed in tourism or tourism-related jobs.
+- There are 63,800 Saskatchewan residents employed in tourism or tourism-related jobs.

-- Saskatchewan’s tourism sector is 95 per cent small- or medium-sized businesses.
+- Saskatchewan’s tourism sector is 95 per cent small- or medium-sized businesses, and many are independently owned or operated.

 Saskatchewan Tourism Week celebrations are planned throughout the province and include public barbecues, community tours, flag-raising ceremonies, open houses, as well as contests and promotions.